javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 - The operator `??` has a very low precedence, only a bit higher than `?` and `=`, so consider adding parentheses when using it in an expression.
 - It's forbidden to use it with `||` or `&&` without explicit parentheses.
+- The nullish assignment operator `??=` is used to assign a value to a variable depending on whether it's "defined" or not.